ShanKonduru/agent_monitor/PROJECT_WBS.md

 - ✅ AI charts update in real-time with live data
 - ✅ System self-recovers from container restarts
 - ✅ Clear documentation for production deployment
+- 🚀 **NEW**: User can chat with system to get status, metrics, and manage agents
+- 🚀 **NEW**: User can switch between different AI models seamlessly
+- 🚀 **NEW**: User can see agent conversations and collaboration in real-time

 ### **Project Management Success Criteria**
 - ✅ All WBS tasks tracked and updated in this file